-Investment fund managers manage investment funds (JSIFs and MIFs) for the benefit of the shareholders/participants of such funds, based on a management contract and in accordance with the Management Rules.
-There are also a number of requirements set forth in the law which the officials of investment fund managers must satisfy (e.g., the absence of a conviction involving a crime against property, economic crimes or especially grave crimes).
+Investment fund managers manage investment funds (JSIFs and MIFs) for the benefit of the shareholders/participants of such funds, based on a management contract and in accordance with the management rules.
+There are also a number of requirements set forth in the law that the officials of investment fund managers must satisfy (e.g., the absence of a conviction involving a crime against property, economic crimes or especially serious crimes).